 EndNote 20, a database application used to store and manage bibliographic information and retrieve data, was used to extract studies from databases, and duplicates were detected by combining the libraries created for each database.
 Then, the titles and abstracts of the studies were examined one by one; studies published in peer-reviewed journals in Turkish or English, containing the forecasting of emergency call volume, and whose full text can be accessed, were included in the scope of the review.
 To access studies that are not listed in electronic databases, it is recommended to scan the bibliographies of the studies accessed (Horsley et al., 2011).
-In this regard, the bibliographies of the studies were examined to comply with the relevant criteria were also accessed.
+In this regard, the bibliographies of the studies were scanned using the snowball method, and articles that were not included in the databases were also accessed.
 As a result of the screening, 24 studies that were determined to comply with the relevant criteria were included in the scope of review (Annex-1).
 To strengthen credibility and confirmability in this study, the research method, data, findings, and results are explained in a way that researchers can benefit from, all studies accessed are stated in the appendix with their sources, analyzed in an impartial and unbiased manner, and rearrangements were made when necessary.
 The studies included in this study were coded into a database created by the researcher using Microsoft Office Excel according to the determined categories.